oren/Blog/Microservice architecture/Post-Part2.md

 }
 ```

 It's pretty similar to the *getById* function.
-The difference here is that here we update the state and only if it is currently in progress.
+The difference here is that here we update the state and only if it is currently *in progress*.

 And now to one of the most interesting functions.
 The *getNewTask* function.
 It has to handle updating the oldest known finished task, and it also needs to handle the situation when someone takes a task but crashes during work.
 This would lead to a ghost task forever being *in progress*.
-That's why we'll add functionality which after 120 seconds from starting a task will set it back to *not finished*:
+That's why we'll add functionality which after 120 seconds from starting a task will set it back to *not started*:

 ```go
 func getNewTask(w http.ResponseWriter, r *http.Request) {